rohansingh2425/CODSOFT/README.md

 # CODSOFT
-Welcome to the CodSoft Java Development Internship repository!
-This repository documents my progress and assignments during my internship journey.
-Here, I'll be working on a set of tasks to enhance my skills and knowledge in Java development.
+This is the CodSoft Java Internship repository!
+This repository documents the assignments I have done during my internship journey.
+Here, I'll be showcasing a set of tasks to enhance my skills and knowledge in Java progamming.

 ## Tasks Overview